Spatial Data: What is It & How to Go About It in 2023?

 QGIS

-- Functionality: An open-source GIS software that offers a wide range of functionalities comparable to ArcGIS.
+- Functionality: QGIS is an open-source GIS software that offers a wide range of functionalities comparable to ArcGIS.

 - Visualization: Supports various types of maps and spatial data formats.